rapid7/insightconnect-plugins/plugins/microsoft_atp/help.md

 # Version History

+* 5.2.0 - Add new action: Update Alert
 * 5.1.0 - Adding the following as new action types to `blacklist` action ['Warn', 'Block', 'Audit'] | Add a new flag in the `blacklist` action to toggle generateAlerts flag | Bump SDK to version 5.4.9
 * 5.0.0 - Updated the SDK version | Cloud enabled | fixed bug when machine_id is used for find_first_machine
 * 4.8.1 - Fixed a problem where some actions could not find the machine